stevana/stateful-pbt-with-fakes/README.md

-Here we see that the first and second thread concurrently increment, the first thread then reads the counter concurrently with the second thread’s increment that’s still going on.
-The second thread’s increment finishes and a third thread does a read which is concurrent with the first thread’s read.
+Here we see that the first and second thread concurrently increment, the first thread then reads the counter concurrently with the second thread's increment that's still going on.
+The second thread's increment finishes and a third thread does a read which is concurrent with the first thread's read.

 We can abstract away the arrows and merely focus on the intervals of the
 commands: